aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 ### Additional Tips {#tips}

-- Users who already exist inside your database will be updated with your configured providers `sync_attributes`
+- Users who already exist inside your database will be updated with your configured providers `sync_attributes`.
-- Users are never deleted from the import command, you will need to delete users regularly through your Eloquent model
+- Users **will never be force deleted** from the import command.
+You will need to delete users manually through your Eloquent model
 - If you have a password mutator (setter) on your `User` Eloquent model, it will not override it.
-  This allows you to hash the random 16 character passwords any way you prefer.
+  This allows you to hash the random 16 character passwords in your own way.
-- Successfully imported (new) users are reported in your log files:
+- Imported (new) users will be reported in your log files:
 ```text
 [2020-01-29 14:51:51] local.INFO: Imported user johndoe
 ```
-- Unsuccessful imported users are also reported in your log files, with the message of the exception:
+- Users that fail to be imported are also reported in your log files, alongside the message of the exception that caused the failure:
 ```text
 [2020-01-29 14:51:51] local.ERROR: Unable to import user janedoe.
 SQLSTATE[23000]: Integrity constraint violation: 1048
 ```